-To retrofit or replace existing roofs or to install the best roofs on new structures, Commonwealth Roofing stays up to-date with the industry’s latest systems and materials.
+To repair or replace existing roofs or install the best roofs on new structures, Commonwealth Roofing stays up to-date with the industry’s latest systems and materials.

 What type of roofing project do you have?
 We service but are not limited to the following types of roofs:

 If there is damage to your home’s roof due to a storm, hail, fire, or other disaster, the first order of business is to make a written claim to your insurance provider.
 You will need to make contact quickly, as there is typically a time frame by which you will need to make a claim.
 Find out if your insurance provider has any policies in case a total replacement of the roof is needed.
 Be sure to follow claim procedures carefully and make sure you get the insurance coverage.
 Insurance adjusters will need to consider the following:

 Commonwealth Roofing Corp. can help maintain your roof’s records with our service and maintenance plan.
 We can also assist in working with an insurance company to make sure the entire scope is covered and your roof gets all the attention that your policy includes

 Commonwealth Roofing is a KRCA Certified Contractor and a BBB Accredited Business with an A+ rating.
 Our commitment is to say what we mean and do what we say.